HELP-PEOPLE-WITH-DISABILITIES-ENJOY-THE-OUTDOORS

 • Directors

-Ongoing projects for creating more access to public parks
+Ongoing projects for creating more access to public trails

 The fastest way to add accessible facilities and trails to U.S. parks is to find features that are almost accessible (the low-hanging fruit) and then to work with the park managers to find ways and funds to upgrade them.